daKmoR/rocket/docs/docs/dev-server/esbuild.md

 You can override this behavior by setting the `target` option yourself.
 If it is set to `esnext`, we skip any compilation for js files.

+The target option defines what version of javascript to compile down to.
+This is primary for supporting older browsers.

+The default target is `auto`.
+If this is configured we look at the browser's user agent.
+If you're on the latest version of a browser that adopts modern javascript syntax at a reasonable pace, we skip any compilation work.

+The current set of browsers are Chrome, Firefox and Edge.
+Otherwise we compile to `es2017`.
+Because esbuild is so fast, this is not noticeable.

+You can override this behavior by setting the `target` option yourself.
+If it is set to `esnext`, we skip any compilation for js files.

+The target option defines what version of javascript to compile down to.
+This is primary for supporting older browsers.

+The default target is `auto`.
+If this is configured we look at the browser's user agent.
+If you're on the latest version of a browser that adopts modern javascript syntax at a reasonable pace, we skip any compilation work.

+The current set of browsers are Chrome, Firefox and Edge.
+Otherwise we compile to `es2017`.
+Because esbuild is so fast, this is not noticeable.

+You can override this behavior by setting the `target` option yourself.
+If it is set to `esnext`, we skip any compilation for js files.

+The target option defines what version of javascript to compile down to.
+This is primary for supporting older browsers.

+The default target is `auto`.
+If this is configured we look at the browser's user agent.
+If you're on the latest version of a browser that adopts modern javascript syntax at a reasonable pace, we skip any compilation work.

+The current set of browsers are Chrome, Firefox and Edge.
+Otherwise we compile to `es2017`.
+Because esbuild is so fast, this is not noticeable.

+You can override this behavior by setting the `target` option yourself.
+If it is set to `esnext`, we skip any compilation for js files.

+The target option defines what version of javascript to compile down to.
+This is primary for supporting older browsers.

+The default target is `auto`.
+If this is configured we look at the browser's user agent.
+If you're on the latest version of a browser that adopts modern javascript syntax at a reasonable pace, we skip any compilation work.

+The current set of browsers are Chrome, Firefox and Edge.
+Otherwise we compile to `es2017`.
+Because esbuild is so fast, this is not noticeable.

+You can override this behavior by setting the `target` option yourself.
+If it is set to `esnext`, we skip any compilation for js files.

+The target option defines what version of javascript to compile down to.
+This is primary for supporting older browsers.

+The default target is `auto`.
+If this is configured we look at the browser's user agent.
+If you're on the latest version of a browser that adopts modern javascript syntax at a reasonable pace, we skip any compilation work.

+The current set of browsers are Chrome, Firefox and Edge.
+Otherwise we compile to `es2017`.
+Because esbuild is so fast, this is not noticeable.

+You can override this behavior by setting the `target` option yourself.
+If it is set to `esnext`, we skip any compilation for js files.

+The target option defines what version of javascript to compile down to.
+This is primary for supporting older browsers.

+The default target is `auto`.
+If this is configured we look at the browser's user agent.
+If you're on the latest version of a browser that adopts modern javascript syntax at a reasonable pace, we skip any compilation work.

+The current set of browsers are Chrome, Firefox and Edge.
+Otherwise we compile to `es2017`.
+Because esbuild is so fast, this is not noticeable.

+You can override this behavior by setting the `target` option yourself.
+If it is set to `esnext`, we skip any compilation for js files.

+The target option defines what version of javascript to compile down to.
+This is primary for supporting older browsers.

+The default target is `auto`.
+If this is configured we look at the browser's user agent.
+If you're on the latest version of a browser that adopts modern javascript syntax at a reasonable pace, we skip any compilation work.

+The current set of browsers are Chrome, Firefox and Edge.
+Otherwise we compile to `es2017`.
+Because esbuild is so fast, this is not noticeable.

+You can override this behavior by setting the `target` option yourself.
+If it is set to `esnext`, we skip any compilation for js files.

+The target option defines what version of javascript to compile down to.
+This is primary for supporting older browsers.

+The default target is `auto`.
+If this is configured we look at the browser's user agent.
+If you're on the latest version of a browser that adopts modern javascript syntax at a reasonable pace, we skip any compilation work.

+The current set of browsers are Chrome, Firefox and Edge.
+Otherwise we compile to `es2017`.
+Because esbuild is so fast, this is not noticeable.

+You can override this behavior by setting the `target` option yourself.
+If it is set to `esnext`, we skip any compilation for js files.

+The target option defines what version of javascript to compile down to.
+This is primary for supporting older browsers.

+The default target is `auto`.
+If this is configured we look at the browser's user agent.
+If you're on the latest version of a browser that adopts modern javascript syntax at a reasonable pace, we skip any compilation work.

+The current set of browsers are Chrome, Firefox and Edge.
+Otherwise we compile to `es2017`.
+Because esbuild is so fast, this is not noticeable.

+You can override this behavior by setting the `target` option yourself.
+If it is set to `esnext`, we skip any compilation for js files.

 ## Examples

 **Typescript:**